Priya Bapat: Child artist and early recognition (2000–2010)

 Priya Bapat stepped into acting as a child artist, appearing in the acclaimed Marathi television shows Damini (2000), Bandini (2000), De Dhamal (2001), and in the theatre production Vatevaratee Kaachaa Ga.
-Her film debut came the same year with Jabbar Patel’s National Award-winning biographical drama Dr. Babasaheb Ambedkar (2000), where she played young Ramabai Ambedkar alongside Mammootty; this role gave her early recognition.
+Her film debut came the same year with Jabbar Patel’s National Award-winning biographical drama Dr. Babasaheb Ambedkar (2000), where she played young Ramabai Ambedkar.

 She next featured as a child actor in Chandrakant Kulkarni’s Bhet (2002).
 Bapat later grabbed attention in Bollywood through brief but notable appearances in Rajkumar Hirani’s Munna Bhai M.B.B.S.
 (2003) and its sequel Lage Raho Munna Bhai (2006), both starring Sanjay Dutt.
 Recalling her audition, she once said, "I went to Hirani's office.
 I auditioned and I got the part.
 It was that simple."
 Between 2004 and 2006, she made a mark on television with Adhuri Ek Kahani, playing a spirited role opposite established actors like Swapnil Joshi, Kishori Godbole and Neena Kulkarni.
 Her energy on screen was widely appreciated.

 Her transition into lead roles began in 2009 with Mi Shivajiraje Bhosale Boltoy!, a story highlighting an underdog’s struggle against social ills.
 Playing an aspiring actress struggling against stereotypes about Marathi women, she starred opposite Sachin Khedekar, Suchitra Bandekar and Mahesh Manjrekar.
 The film struck huge at the box office, collecting ₹25 crore worldwide to emerge as the highest grossing Marathi film of that time.
 For this, she earned a V. Shantaram Annual Film Award nomination for Best Debut Artiste in a Leading Role.
 In 2010, she appeared in Zee Marathi’s Shubham Karoti, which explored the complexities of a joint family, She simultaneously took on roles in films such as Anandi Anand and Aika Dajiba alongside veterans like Vikram Gokhale, Ashok Saraf, Suhas Joshi, Mohan Joshi and Vandana Gupte.